 The Higurashi Gou OP has huge hints scattered about, and the first notable tie-in to Umineko is a brief flash of the Rokkenjima chapel of the St. Lucia Academy.

 Episode 7 takes the connection to Umineko a step further by having a red-eyed Rika unexpectedly transform into Frederica Bernkastel, the Witch of the Fragments, who plays a role in the Umineko story.

-With hints like these already being shown, let’s hope an Umineko reboot/sequel is planned for the future.
+With hints like these already being shown, let’s hope the Higurashi SOTSU sequel is better than any Umineko reboot/sequel we could have hoped for.
 Stay tuned!